pavoltravnik/maxims-of-law/maxims-of-law.md

 Quaelibet jurisdictio cancellos suos habet.
 Every jurisdiction has its bounds.

-Qualibet paena corporalis, quam vis minima, major est qu libet paen pecuniari .
+Qualibet paena corporalis, quam vis minima, major est qualibet paena pecuniaria.
 Every corporal punishment, although the very least, is greater than pecuniary punishment.
 3 Inst.
 220.

 Quaeras de dubiis, legem bene discere si vis.
 Inquire into them, is the way to know what things are really true.
-Litt.
-443.
+Litt. §443.

 Qualitas quae inesse debet, facile praesumitur.
 A quality which ought to form a part, is easily presumed.